-Only the Elapsed Time statistic, appears on all supported platforms.
-On Oracle platforms, Execution Statistics and Other Execution Statistics columns will appear.
+Only the Elapsed Time statistic appears on all supported platforms.
+On Oracle and DB2 LUW platforms, Execution Statistics and Other Execution Statistics columns will appear.
 When determining the best possible path using the Overview tab, it is best to use the Elapsed Time value as the guideline.
-The faster the path, the more optimized the guery will become.
+The faster the path, the more optimized the query will become.